 Like millions of businesses, we too knew there were problems within the credit card industry and aware that in some foreign countries, including Australia, governments had investigated potential anti-competitive activities in the credit card market.
 Other countries had begun to take steps to regulate that activity.

-But, given the different politics in the United States, it was unrealistic to expect that we could persuade the government to step in and regulate interchange fees.
+However, given the different politics in the United States, it was unrealistic to expect that we could persuade the government to regulate interchange fees.
 This is how the banks take a hefty cut off the top of every credit and debit card transaction.

-The fact that ScanMyPhotos was able to do so as part of a lobbying team to persuade Congress to enact the Durbin Amendment—setting limits on debit card interchange rates in 2010—was also a tribute to the hard work by many.
-Having often traveled to New York City and Washington D.C, our trips substantially raised the profile of this issue on Capitol Hill and with the courts.
+ScanMyPhotos’s ability to do so as part of a lobbying team to persuade Congress to enact the Durbin Amendment—setting limits on debit card interchange rates in 2010—was also a tribute to the hard work of many.
+Having often traveled to New York City and Washington D.C., our trips substantially raised the profile of this issue on Capitol Hill and with the courts.

 When fellow merchants ask why we included the big banks as defendants in the litigation, we explained that once caught, the infamous bank robber, Willie Sutton from more than a century ago, was asked by a reporter, “Willie, why do you rob banks?
 And he replied, “Because that is where the money is.”

-The reason we sued the banks along with Visa and MasterCard was we knew that the payment card networks, which had been created and controlled by the banks, could never escape from the clutches of the banks unless all faced the same kind of litigation risk that the networks did.
+We sued the banks along with Visa and MasterCard because we knew that the payment card networks, which had been created and controlled by the banks, could never escape from their clutches unless they faced the same kind of litigation risk.

 Shortly after the litigation commenced, Visa and Mastercard separated from the banks by going public.
 Both formed an independent board of directors.
 Prior, the same banks controlled both and fixed prices between the two card associations, which were effectively one.